 - 46 grams per day for the average sedentary woman.

-All beef jerky is absolutely stuffed with protein, and this is a direct result of the curing process that occurs when making it.
-At a fundamental level, all beef jerky is (or at least should be) is dried (or cured) cuts of meat with salt and spices.
-And when the beef cuts lose water during the drying process, the protein content inside it gets concentrated—similar to the sugar content in grapes.
-It becomes a power-packed punch of protein, which is what makes beef jerky so filling.
+All beef jerky is stuffed with protein, and this is a direct result of the curing process used when making it.
+All beef jerky is dried (a.k.a. cured) cuts of meat with salt and spices, and when beef cuts lose water during the drying process, the protein content inside gets concentrated — similar to how raisins have more sugar by weight than grapes.
+Beef jerky becomes a power-packed punch of protein, which is what makes it so filling.

-But remember that protein isn't created equally or digested the same in your body.
+But all proteins aren't created equally or digested the same in your body.

 Protein sourced from higher quality meat is digested more efficiently and effectively than lower quality grades.